railsuser2014/openobject-doc-book-en/7/7_18_Process/7_18_Process_workflow.rst

    *A state that refers to another workflow*

 Finally, you can place your mouse for a second over a transition (hover over a transition) to get a help balloon appearing about this transition.
-Open ERP then shows you:
+OpenERP then shows you:

 * A description of the transition,